All applications must be submitted by 11.59pm on Sunday 23 June 2019.

 - a commitment to making the festival a fantastic experience for the public, guests and staff.

-MIFF is committed to an inclusive and diverse volunteer team, and welcomes applications from everyone.
-We encourage applications from Aboriginal and Torres Straight Islander, LGBTIQ and culturally diverse people with an interest in film as well as those from the deaf community and those living with a disability.
+MIFF is committed to an inclusive volunteer team, and welcomes applications from everyone.
+We encourage applications from Aboriginal and Torres Straight Islander, LGBTIQ and culturally diverse people as well as those living with a disability.
 If you have concerns about the specific tasks required as a volunteer, please feel free to contact volunteers(at)miff.com.au.

 The average shift is approximately four (4) to five (5) hours.